Previous dayApril 21, 2026Next day

 7.3 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.0 earthquake 11 km WSW of Stanton, Texas at 16:14 UTC on April 21, 2026.
-This was a shallow crustal earthquake, focused at 7.3 km depth.
-Coordinates: 32.106°, -101.906°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 2.0 earthquake 11 km WSW of Stanton, Texas came in on April 21, 2026 at 16:14 UTC.
+At a depth of 7.3 km, the event was shallow crustal.
+Geolocation places the event at 32.106°N, -101.906°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: